 Community Odour Monitoring Project

 Odours have become a prominent issue in some communities in the Wood Buffalo region, as a result, WBEA's Human Exposure Monitoring Program (HEMP) monitors, detects and chemically characterizes odour compounds in ambient air.
-In addition to using specialized instrumentation to detect odours, HEMP has coordinated a community-based odour monitoring project since 2013.
-This community initiative ran for the past 2 years within the Fort McMurray urban community districts, and as of April 2015, the Community Odour Monitoring Project (COMP) is focused on Anzac and surrounding First Nations communities.
+In addition to using specialized instrumentation to detect odours, HEMP has coordinated a community-based odour monitoring project.
+This community initiative ran for 2 years within the Fort McMurray urban community districts, and within the community of Anzac and surrounding First Nations communities.

 Monitoring human exposure to odours in the region is part of a long-term strategy of WBEA.
 Due to public and stakeholder concerns regarding odours, HEMP will continue to identify, assess and communicate how odours can be monitored and reported to community members.
 The main objective of WBEA's COMP is to involve the community in identifying and monitoring odours in the air in order to determine the impact on residents.